 Truth be told, many consider “plagiarism” and “academic integrity” to be synonymous, when in fact, they cover different aspects of similar ideas.

-In a previous Turnitin blog post, we recognize that “while plagiarism is indeed an act of academic dishonesty and academic misconduct, it isn’t the entirety of academic integrity.”
+We recognize that while plagiarism is indeed an act of academic dishonesty and academic misconduct, it isn’t the entirety of academic integrity.
 In fact, academic integrity really is the commitment to live by the values listed by the ICAI (above) and plagiarism, specifically, “is a subset of academic dishonesty, and one way to violate academic integrity.”

 Students, then, need to understand what plagiarism is and isn’t, as well as their school’s policies on integrity and misconduct, so that they can approach their work with gusto and honesty.
 Instructors benefit from communicating their policies around academic integrity not just at the start of an academic semester, but throughout the year.
-In addition, it is worth talking with students about forms of plagiarism, which can be seen on Turnitin’s Plagiarism Spectrum 2.0, covering twelve different types of unoriginal work, including traditional forms of plagiarism and emerging trends.
+In addition, it is worth talking with students about forms of plagiarism, which can be accessed in Turnitin's Achieving Academic Integrity infographic, covering different types of unoriginal work, including traditional forms of plagiarism and emerging trends.
 Furthermore, instructors should explicitly list resources that students can turn to in times of need (tutors, office hours, citation guidelines, etc.) so that the temptation to plagiarize is lessened even more.

 When students study or publish abroad, it’s worth noting that the concept of authorship and citation is deeply rooted in Western principles.
 There are significant cultural differences in plagiarism that need to be considered, so educators and students alike can uphold integrity as global citizens while also respecting the cultural norms of different learning communities.